0xPhoreal/natan-equity-research/METHODOLOGY.md

 2. **Comparable Company Analysis** - GICS-based peer selection with sector-specific multiples
 3. **Multi-Factor Quantitative Scoring** - 8-factor model calibrated for emerging market dynamics

-This documentation serves as the definitive reference for investment professionals seeking to understand the analytical foundations, assumptions, and limitations of each methodology.

 ---

 ## Table of Contents